 At the end of the tour we had a full meal comprised of a variety of food that the tour guide purchased from each stop that we made along the tour.
 The final meal was held in an old wine cellar storage room.
 There was plenty of wine, baguettes, cheeses, meats (or spinach quiche for the non-meat eaters), and dessert (chocolate éclairs) for everyone to enjoy.
 The final meal truly felt like a dinner party with friends even though we were all strangers from different parts of the world.
 Highly recommend.

 Paris Bike Tour

 During the time of my visit there were a few exhibits that I wanted to see that were being renovated such as Napoleon III Apartments and Egyptian Antiquities.
 However, the main highlights were available and I was glad I got to see them.
-I am also very happy that I got to see Mona Lisa without a massive crowd, although more people started to enter the museum around 3 p.m.
-The Louvre is definitely a museum worth visiting, however, I feel that if you’re short on time and you have to choose between the Louvre and Versailles, you should go to Versailles.
+I was also very happy that I got to see Mona Lisa without a massive crowd, although more people started to enter the museum around 3 p.m.
+The Louvre is definitely a museum worth visiting, however I feel that if you’re short on time and you have to choose between the Louvre and Versailles, you should go to Versailles.
 Then again, try to visit both so you will have no regrets about missing out on either one.

 Seine River Cruise

-I purchased a ticket for a 1 hour sightseeing cruise on the Seine river with Vedettes du Pont Neuf.
+I purchased a ticket for a 1-hour sightseeing cruise on the Seine river with Vedettes du Pont Neuf.
 As the name implies, the boat departs from and returns to Pont Neuf.
 On this cruise you will pass by the Louvre, Notre-Dame, Musée D’Orsay, Eiffel Tower, and many more attractions.
 Departures are every 30 minutes.
 I found that the location was very convenient as it was in walking distance from my hotel.

 Wine Tasting and Dinner